 Nursing home lawyer attorneys like us are not the only ones sounding this alarm.
 The federal government's Government Accountability Office underscores this sentiment, finding a widespread “understatement of deficiencies” when it comes to this nation’s nursing home situations.
 Incredibly, there is clear evidence that nursing homes as actually getting worse.

 Yes, nursing homes are frequently inspected.
 But there is only so much that inspectors can do.
-Our Maryland nursing home attorneys hear reports of malnutrition and dehydration, bedsores, prescription abuse and physical abuse of nursing home residents that goes overlooked.
+Our Maryland nursing home attorneys hear reports of malnutrition and dehydration, bedsores, prescription abuse, and physical abuse of nursing home residents that go overlooked.

 Where is our nursing home care the worst in Maryland?
 Facilities in Baltimore and Prince George's County seem to be the poorest run and facilities that most find themselves the target of lawsuits.
 But bad nursing home care is ubiquitous throughout Maryland.
 We rank 33rd nationally in nursing home care.
 Throwing money at the "best" nursing home is no guarantee of quality care.

 With the rising number of “baby boomers” heading into their senior years, more residents are showing up at local nursing homes around the country.
 Within the state of Maryland alone, the number of reports regarding neglect, abuse, and all-around poor care continues to flow in massive numbers.Maryland Nursing Homes Lawsuits